Nadia365/ETL-processing-of-FHIR-data/anaylysis_report.md

 # HRV Data Preprocessing Report

 ## Overview
-This report summarizes the preprocessing and analysis of **Heart Rate Variability (HRV) data** extracted from a synthetic FHIR dataset.
+This report summarizes the preprocessing and analysis of **Heart Rate Variability (HRV) data** generated synthetically.
 The dataset contains **1000 observations** for a single patient (`8b629ed7-c0a7-4a67-b908-c54d87a2ab22`), with timestamps ranging from **2025-02-28T04:50:00Z to 2025-02-28T21:29:00Z**.
 The preprocessing pipeline addresses data quality issues such as missing values, duplicates, timestamp normalization, outliers, and resampling, preparing the data for machine learning applications.

 ---